wasimakrom/GoldmanSachs-Crack-Leaked-Password-Database/README.md

 What level of protection does the mechanism offer for passwords?  <br>
 What controls could be implemented to make cracking much harder for the hacker in the event of a password database leaking again?  <br>
 What can you tell about the organization’s password policy (e.g. password length, key space, etc.)?   <br>
 What would you change in the password policy to make breaking the passwords harder?

  <br>
+ Report and answer here : https://github.com/wasimakrom/GoldmanSachs-Crack-Leaked-Password-Database/blob/main/Report%20of%20Crack%20leaked%20password%20database.pdf
   </p>

+  <h3> Resources to help you with the task : - </h3>
+  <a href ="https://arstechnica.com/information-technology/2013/05/how-crackers-make-minced-meat-out-of-your-passwords/">Password cracking explained (techniques described in 2013 still haven’t changed) </a>

+  <a href = "https://en.wikipedia.org/wiki/Salt_(cryptography)"> Password salting </a> <br>
+  <a href ="https://en.wikipedia.org/wiki/Cryptographic_hash_function"> Hash Function </a> <br>
+  <a href="https://en.wikipedia.org/wiki/Password_cracking#Software"> Password Cracking Tools </a> <br>
+  <a href="https://howsecureismypassword.net/"> Password Strong Checker </a> <br>